hashicorp/terraform-provider-google/website/docs/r/pubsub_topic.html.markdown

   (Optional)
   A set of key/value label pairs to assign to this Topic.

+* `message_storage_policy` -
+  (Optional)
+  Policy constraining the set of Google Cloud Platform regions where messages published to the topic may be stored.
+If not present, then no constraints are in effect.
+Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `message_storage_policy` block supports:

+* `allowed_persistence_regions` -
+  (Required)
+  A list of IDs of GCP regions where messages that are published to the topic may be persisted in storage.
+Messages published by publishers running in non-allowed GCP regions (or running outside of GCP altogether) will be routed for storage in one of the allowed regions.
+An empty list means that no regions are allowed, and is not a valid configuration.

 ## Timeouts